 Gwen Stefani – Then

-There’s no denying Gwen Stefani has always been cool.
-But her ‘90s brows never did her any favours.
+Stefani's ‘90s brows never did her any favours.
 Her love of bold, brazen looks could have been so much more impactful with a bushy set of brows to ground them.

 Gwen Stefani – Now

 Same bold beauty look-loving Stefani, completely different brows.
 A thicker shape gives her a sophisticated look, without taking away from her statement style.